 - Connections.
 Posts rank higher in someone’s feed if they are from a person or account whom they interact with regularly

 - Search History.
-When a user looks up a profile often, it indicates their interest in that account and Instagram will rank their posts higher in the feed
+When a user looks up a profile often, it indicates their interest in that account and Instagram will rank their newer posts higher in the feed

 - Timeliness.
 This simply looks at how recent a post is to further determine its relevancy